ThuyHaLE/OptiMoldIQ/README.md

 ## ✅ Dataset Overview
 > 👉 [Details](docs/OptiMoldIQ-dataset.md)

 This project leverages a 27-month dataset collected from a plastic injection molding production facility.
 It consists of over **61,000 production records** and **6,200 internal orders**, reflecting the complexity of real-world manufacturing operations.
+This dataset provides the empirical foundation for validating orchestration efficiency and model-driven planning accuracy.

 ### Key Entities
 - **Items** – 694 plastic products